dominicporteous/java-httpwrapper/README.md

-java-httpwrapper
+java-requests
 ================

-Powerful HTTP URLConnection wrapper for Java.
+Powerful multi-wrapper for HTTP URLConnection in Java.
 Includes custom header as well as cookie persistence.

 Supports posting JSON as well.